richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 ## Proposed Solution

 * **Customize DevOps**: Create a new process with a customized Test Case entity
-* **Automate Processing**: Create a scheduled process that prepares new Test Cases for review
+* **Automate Processing**: Create and publish a scheduled process that prepares new Test Cases for review
 * **Confirm Success**: Demonstrate basic functionality

 ## Solution Requirements